 The position of Co-opted Member for a term of up to 4 years is currently available.

 The commitment requires attendance at six meetings each year for which a small expenses fee is paid, though deeper involvement is encouraged.

 To find out more about these opportunities, please contact FIDC on telephone 27211 to arrange an informal discussion via FIDC’s Strategic Projects Manager.

-Interested parties are invited to submit expressions of interest in writing setting out their relevant knowledge, skills and experience by no later than
+Interested parties should submit expressions of interest in writing, setting out their relevant knowledge, skills and experience, by no later than 30th August 2019

 Falkland Islands Development Corporation